High-tech aerospace manufacturer: Data infrastructure creation and pipeline automation

 A major manufacturer in the high-tech aerospace industry had developed a strong, lightweight carbon fiber-based airplane coating designed to protect planes from UV rays, lightning strikes, and even static electricity.
-To create this coating, however, was an involved process – a given batch of coating needed to go through processing at up to 3 different facilities.
+However, creating this coating was an involved process.
+A given batch of coating needed to go through processing at up to three different facilities.

 The manufacturer had a geographically dispersed IT environment with no infrastructure in place to connect the disparate systems leveraged across the organization.
-This, combined with the fact supplies from different lots and suppliers were used at different sites, created a challenge surrounding traceability.
+This, combined with the fact that supplies from different lots and suppliers were used at different sites, created a traceability challenge.

 Traceability was a key issue for the aerospace manufacturer as there would often be variations in the quality of finished batches of the coating.
-Having no ability to track which facilities were involved in manufacturing a given batch of coating, let alone which specific supplies or machinery was used in the manufacturing process, meaning the aerospace manufacturer had limited ability to conduct root cause analysis.
+There was no ability to track the facility responsible for manufacturing a given batch of coating, let alone tracking the specific supplies or machinery used in the manufacturing process.
+It limited the ability for the aerospace manufacturer to conduct root cause analysis.
 The manufacturer reached out to Neal Analytics to help gain clarity into their end-to-end manufacturing process traceability and enable better root cause analysis of finished product variations.

-Neal Analytics worked hand-in-hand with the organization to understand the entirety of their business challenge.
-Neal then took action to help the manufacturer leverage and gain insights from their existing, geographically disparate systems while enabling the organization to clearly identify the specific site, machinery, and supplies being used in each specific batch of the final product.
+Neal Analytics worked together with the organization to understand the entirety of their business challenge.
+Neal then helped the manufacturer leverage and gain insights from their existing and geographically disparate systems while enabling the organization to clearly identify the specific site, machinery, and supplies being used in each specific batch of the final product.

 To help the organization gain a better view of their data, Neal Analytics automated data movement from over ten on-premises systems across five of the organization’s manufacturing facilities to Azure Data Lake Storage via Data Factory.